logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 * Based on all episodes with an Episode End Date falling within the reporting period
 * There must be at least one `attended contact <https://docs.pmhc-mds.com/projects/data-specification/en/v2/data-model-and-specifications.html#attended-contact>`_ associated with the episode but it need not be in the reporting period
+* Measures that have a total score of ‘99’ are excluded
 * To be counted as 'Matched', both an initial (episode start) and final (episode end) measure of matching type must be recorded.
 See :ref:`matching_measure_types`.

-  Matching of measures in the Out series is tighter than that used in :ref:`category-a9`, so figures may vary between these reports.
+*Note:* Matching of measures in the Out series is tighter than that used in :ref:`category-a9`, so figures may vary between these reports.

 And key specifications for: